wade-cheng/wade-cheng.github.io/src/blog/the-fetch-api/index.typ

-Javascript can pull data from remote servers by using something called the
+#smallcaps[Javascript can pull data from remote servers by using something called the
-#link("https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API")[Fetch API].
+#link("https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API")[Fetch API]].
 This has a couple names and concepts associated to it, like fetching, GET
 requests, or REST APIs.
 The scope of this blog post will be to

 - develop a simple example for how you can use it